allanice001/slactorbot/README.md

 Start the bot.
 Add, remove or edit plugins and magic happens.

+# Why?

+All of the Python slack bots I tried were annoying.

+* Every plugin got sent every message and then filtered by regex.
+I just wanted slack commands to run the correct plugin.
+* Working on plugins locally and then constantly restarting the bot to test them became tedious
+* The basic list of commands shown by help shouldn't require manually updating any files
+* Exceptions in plugins would crash everything.
+Why not let it live and crash the plugin.

 # Usage

 Copy the config.yaml.example to config.yaml and update the settings.
 Do a `pip install -r requirements.txt`.